official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-Myers, the Vice-Chairman of the Joint Chiefs of Staff, that the US response should consider a wide range of options and possibilities; and said that his instinct was to hit Saddam Hussein at the same time – not only Usama Bin Laden.37
+Myers, the Vice-Chairman of the Joint Chiefs of Staff, that the US response should consider a wide range of options and possibilities; and said that his instinct was to hit Saddam Hussein at the same time – not only Usama Bin Laden.[^37]

-34 Public hearing, 21 January 2011, page 7.
+[^34]: Public hearing, 21 January 2011, page 7.
-35 Telegram 1056 Washington to FCO London, 15 September 2001, ‘US Terrorist Attacks: Wider Foreign Policy Implications’.
+[^35]: Telegram 1056 Washington to FCO London, 15 September 2001, ‘US Terrorist Attacks: Wider Foreign
-36 Bush GW.
+[^36]: Bush GW.
 Decision Points.
 Virgin Books, 2010.
-37 Final Report of the National Commission on Terrorist Attacks Upon the United States.
+[^37]: Final Report of the National Commission on Terrorist Attacks Upon the United States.
-The 9/11 Commission Report.
-Norton.

 324

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 68. Dr Rice told the Commission that the US Administration had been concerned that Iraq would take advantage of the 9/11 attacks.
 She recalled that, in the first Camp David